What is allopathic medicine?

 The term "allopathic" comes from the Greek áλλος, állos, other, different + πáθος, páthos, suffering, disease.

-Accredited medical schools: There are 131 accredited allopathic medical schools in the US and 17 accredited ones in Canada.
+Accredited medical schools: There are over 130 accredited allopathic medical schools in the US and 17 accredited ones in Canada.

 Choosing a Major